 In spite of her problems, Mosimanegape completed High School with good grades earning a place at University.

 However, the step up in education proved too much for her fragile mental state and finally, in the company of a friend, Mosimanegape sought professional help.

 “I saw a psychiatrist and was diagnosed with bipolar disorder, borderline personality disorder and anxiety.

 “Unfortunately I wasn’t consistent with my medications.
-In hindsight I realise I was afraid of being rejected by my family and others and so I hid my illness, I started taking products from legal highs which helped me relax and calm down every time I had a mental breakdown.
+In hindsight I realized I was afraid of being rejected by my family and others and so I hid my illness, I started taking products from legal highs which helped me relax and calm down every time I had a mental breakdown.
 I only disclosed my illness to family about five years later.
 To cope I resorted to self harming and I still bear the scars.”